tomedegroot/study-material/LPIC102/topic-107-administrative-tasks.md

 #####/ Step values
 `*/5 * * * * root echo "hello world" > /tmp/hello.txt`
-Means divide all the possible 60 minutes by 5, so do it 12 times. (which is every 5 minutes)
+Step over all the minutes with 5

 `*/2 */2 * * * root echo "hello world" > /tmp/hello.txt`
 */2 means off all the 60 minutes, do it 30 times, so in intervals of 2 minutes